Drop Biscuits

 Step-by-Step Instructions

-Preheat the oven to 425ºF and set an oven rack in the middle position.
+Preheat the oven to 425ºF and set the rack in the middle.
 Line a 13×18-inch baking sheet with parchment paper.
-In a large bowl, whisk together the flour, cornstarch, baking powder, baking soda, sugar, and salt.
+In a large bowl, whisk the flour, cornstarch, baking powder, baking soda, sugar, and salt until evenly combined.

-Using a pastry cutter, cut the butter into the dry ingredients until the mixture resembles coarse sand with a few pea-sized clumps of butter intact.
-(Alternatively, you can use your fingertips to rub the butter into the mixture.)
+Using a pastry cutter, cut the butter into the dry ingredients until the mixture looks like coarse sand with a few pea-sized clumps of butter still intact.
+If you don’t have a pastry cutter, you can use your fingertips to rub the butter into the flour mixture—just be careful not to warm it up too much.
+The colder the butter stays, the flakier your biscuits will be!

-Add ¾ cup of the buttermilk and stir with a rubber spatula until the dough comes together into a shaggy, sticky mass.
+Gradually add the buttermilk and stir with a rubber spatula until the dough comes together into a shaggy, sticky mass.
+It should be moistened enough to work with, but not too wet.
+Be careful not to over-mix—this helps keep the biscuits light and tender.

-Using two soup spoons, scoop 8 peach-size mounds (about 2½ inches/6cm in diameter) of the biscuit dough onto the prepared baking sheets, spacing them evenly apart.
-Do not compact the mounds or try to make them smooth on top; they are meant to have an irregular shape.
+Using two soup spoons, scoop 8 peach-sized mounds (about 2½ inches/6cm in diameter) of the biscuit dough onto the prepared baking sheet, spacing them evenly apart.
+Don’t compact the mounds or smooth the tops—keep them irregular, as that’s what gives them their charming, craggy shape.

 Bake for 17 to 20 minutes, until the biscuits are lightly golden.